 If you just want to read Japanese to play games, you should pick up this book; it’s right up your alley!

-The Legends of Localization team at Fangamer, who brought us such hits as Legends of Localization Book 1: The Legend of Zelda and Legends of Localization Book 2: EarthBound (which we covered in February) is back with a new, much smaller, much less intense book called This be book bad translation, video games!
+The Legends of Localization team at Fangamer, who brought us such hits as Legends of Localization Book 1: The Legend of Zelda and Legends of Localization Book 2: EarthBound (which we've covered previously is back with a new, much smaller, much less intense book called This be book bad translation, video games!
 It’s a book about strange and entertaining mistakes in video game translation history.

-If you’ve been following this series, this book is like a mini-version of Retro Game Super Translation Selection we covered last month.
+If you’ve been following this series, this book is like a mini-version of Retro Game Super Translation Selection we also covered previously.
 However, this wasn’t written for a Japanese audience and translated into English.
 It was written with an English-speaking viewpoint in mind.

 It covers the various issues surrounding all these sad, sad translations: why they exist, the effects they had, and why we really shouldn’t ever let computers translate our human languages.